Hirlam/Trac2Markdown.jl/docs/src/PostPP/Fullpos.md

  * **RFP3I**: temperature levels to postprocess

 ## Add new output
-This section provides a simple example on how to add a new parameter/vertical level for postprocessing in [Select_postp.pl](Harmonie/scr/Select_postp.pl?rev=release-43h2.beta.3).
+This section provides a simple example on how to add a new parameter/vertical level for postprocessing in [`Select_postp.pl`](Harmonie/scr/Select_postp.pl?rev=release-43h2.beta.3).

 To add new "height above ground" output at 150m to the FULL-POS output, two changes are required:
  * Add the new height, 150., to the RFP3H array
- * Add level array number to the @namfpdyh_lev level selection
+ * Add level array number to the `@namfpdyh_lev` level selection

 ```bash
 cd $HOME/hm_home/levexp